Owoye Andrew Azazi: National Security Adviser

 The few public statements Azazi made as the national security advisor on terrorism matters tended to be cautious and nuanced.
 Azazi appeared to prefer allowing the Foreign Ministry and judicial system to make definitive statements to the public, which led some critics to allege that he had not been attentive to counterterrorism matters.

 In contrast to his public persona, Azazi was reported to be aggressive behind the scenes.
 Nigeria's State Security Service (SSS), which reports to Azazi, took what observers consider an unusual step in November 2011 by arresting a federal senator and charging him with aiding Boko Haram.
 That senator, Mohammed Ali Ndume, had switched political affiliations to become a member of President Jonathan's own party.
 After Senator Ndume's arrest, a federal court in December 2011 ordered the politician jailed in expectation of a trial in 2012.

 Azazi appeared to be studying extremist threat doctrine in his shaping of a national response to Islamist extremism.
 Islam in Nigeria takes many forms, and Azazi sought to differentiate among them.
 After the Christmas 2011 Boko Haram bombings of churches, Azazi strongly cautioned fellow Christians against talk of retaliation against Muslims or even wider religious warfare.
 He called on citizens to question the strategic intentions of the perpetrators, and said that counterterrorism policy must address those strategic intentions.

 Discussing Boko Haram and its strategy to incite retaliatory sectarian violence, Azazi said, "Have we thought of what their ultimate intentions are?
 Why will somebody go on to bomb Christians on a Christmas Day?
 Look at the ultimate intentions.
 Do they want to really raise tempers elsewhere?"
 Boko Haram terms Nigeria an "enemy of Islam" and seeks the disintegration of Nigeria as a country.

 Rather than pursue counterterrorism solutions that would require mass policing of the country, Azazi stressed public participation in monitoring extremism and in assisting the security services.

 In January 2012, Azazi praised the bipartisan findings of a homeland security subcommittee of the U.S. Congress that characterized Boko Haram as a threat to him and the "U.S. The subcommittee report urged stronger U.S. intelligence and counterterrorism ties with Nigeria.
-Azazi publicly voiced support for a strategic security relationship with the United States in an essay he authored for the Washington Times.
+Azazi publicly voiced support for a strategic security relationship with the United States in an essay he authored for The Washington Times.

 Personal life and death

-Azazi was married with five children, three sons-in-law, two daughters-in-law, a grand daughter and two grandsons.
+Azazi was married with children.
 His hobbies included reading biographies, Nigerian music and playing squash.

 On 15 December 2012 Azazi died along with Governor Patrick Yakowa of Kaduna state in a naval helicopter crash in Okoroba Village of Bayelsa State while on their way back to the Port-Harcourt Airport from the funeral of Oronto Douglas's father.